Saint-Germain-en-Laye: Paris Day Trips

 Saint-Germain-en-Laye Vineyards

-Just look at this perspective, lined with lime blossom trees.
-Ready for a walk?
-Imagine in Louis XIV’s time this wasn’t paved or pathed, there was no grass and no railings with a drop of 13 metres.
-It was simply sanded so walkers may have felt slightly daunted…
+Just look at this perspective below, lined with lime blossom (tilleul) trees.
+Imagine in Louis XIV's time this long walk wasn't paved or pathed; there was no grass and no railings with a drop of 13 metres!

-From the terrace, the cherry on the cake is this magnificent view of the west of Paris including La Defense: on clear days like this you can spot Sacré Coeur and the Eiffel Tower.
+From the terrace is this magnificent view of the west of Paris including La Defense.
+On clear days like this you can spot Sacré Coeur and the Eiffel Tower.
 Can you see them plus other Parisian landmarks?

-It’s a favourite spot for weekend walks, which leads eventually to the well-guided paths in the forest just outside the gates.
+It's a favourite spot for weekend walks, which leads to the well-guided paths in the domaine nationale forest, just outside the gates.

-Don’t forget Saint-Germain-en-Laye next time you visit Paris – add this ‘mini Paris’ to your bucket list!
-There’s so much to see just outside the City that’s within easy access; there’s not just the Palace of Versailles.
+Don't forget Saint-Germain-en-Laye next time you visit Paris - add this 'mini Paris' to your bucket list!
+There's not just the Palace of Versailles.
+This royal town is so easy to get to (RER A to the terminus from Paris).

 Tourist Office